 If this does not clear the fault you can either a) contact Sharp’s service agent or b) contact us for assistance.

 Please note that the Sharp inverter warranty does not cover the cost of shipping the faulty inverter to the service agent nor does it cover the cost of reinstalling the repaired inverter.

-Contact us about Solar Maintenance
+Contact our Solar Power Sunshine Coast team about Solar Maintenance

 Damaged DC cabling and water ingress into DC isolators is the single largest cause of solar fires in Australia.
 Don't risk your home and family get your solar power system inspected today.
 If you live on the Sunshine Coast we can inspect your solar power system from...